apache/arrow-site/_posts/2022-10-08-arrow-parquet-encoding-part-2.md

 ## Next up: Arbitrary Nesting: Lists of Structs and Structs of Lists

 In our final blog post <!-- When published, add link here --> we will explain how Parquet and Arrow combine these concepts to support arbitrary nesting of potentially nullable data structures.

-If you just want to get stuck in with the code, you will be pleased to hear that with the Rust [parquet](https://crates.io/crates/parquet) implementation, reading and writing nested data either into Arrow is as simple as reading unnested data, with all the complex record shredding handled automatically for you.
-With this and other exciting features, such as out of the box support for [reading asynchronously](https://docs.rs/parquet/22.0.0/parquet/arrow/async_reader/index.html) from [object storage](https://docs.rs/object_store/0.5.0/object_store/), and advanced row filter pushdown, blog post to follow, it is the fastest and most feature complete Rust parquet implementation.
+If you want to store and process structured types, you will be pleased to hear that the Rust [parquet](https://crates.io/crates/parquet) implementation fully supports reading and writing directly into Arrow, as simply as any other type.
+All the complex record shredding and reconstruction is handled automatically.
+With this and other exciting features such as  [reading asynchronously](https://docs.rs/parquet/22.0.0/parquet/arrow/async_reader/index.html) from [object storage](https://docs.rs/object_store/0.5.0/object_store/), and advanced row filter pushdown, it is the fastest and most feature complete Rust parquet implementation.
 We look forward to seeing what you build with it!